The Top 10 Rave venues of the Nineties

 No –5 The Eclipse / Edge – Coventry

-There isn’t much to put Coventry on the map.
-Apart from the Specials pretty much nothing in fact.
+There isn’t much to put Coventry on the uk music map, apart from of course The Specials.
 But in the very early nineties it became a mecca for the early rave scene.
-Coventry was one of the first cities in the UK to allow such a club to exist, probably more through council incompetence than good will.
+Coventry was one of the first cities in the UK to allow a club like The Eclipse to exist, probably more through council incompetence than good will.
 It was a former Granada Bingo Hall.
 As with many of the early (and most of the good) venues, they didn’t serve alcohol and so caused much confusion with licensing.
 It was a private members club so a license wasn’t even needed.

 Holding 1600 nutters ever weekend, it soon sets it place in rave history.
-It was here that a small unknown act called The Prodigy performed their first show for just £60 apparently.
+It was here that a small unknown act called The Prodigy performed their first show for just £60 (apparently).
 Before music got horribly pigeon holed you’d find house names playing alongside future DnB stars.
-There was an amazing tape going round (please send in a link if you find it online) of Sasha with an MC playing early hardcore.
-It’s amazing and yes you did read right, Sasha!
+There was an amazing tape of Sasha with an MC playing early hardcore.
+As well as sets by Carl Cox and tonnes of artists who later on branched away from Hardcore!
 It was also a starting point for SL2, Altern 8, Leftfield, Moby, Shades of Rhythm and LFO.

 It was voted club of the year in 92 and also won praise for its door team, lights and sound system.
 Not to mention winning 3rd best toilets, but let’s be honest the competition in that category wasn’t too strong.